canro91/canro91.github.io/_posts/2020-06-29-HowToAddACacheLayer.md

 }
 ```

+### Limits and Expiration Time

 Now, let's create the `GetOrSetValueAsync` extension method.
-It will check first if the given key is present in the cache.
+It will check first if a key is in the cache.
 Otherwise, it will use a factory method to compute the value and store it.
 This method receives a custom `MemoryCacheEntryOptions` to overwrite the default values.

+Make sure to use expiration times when storing items.
+You can choose between sliding and absolute expiration times:

-If you use `SlidingExpiration` option, it will reset the expiration time when an entry is used.
-But, `AbsoluteExpirationRelativeToNow` will expire the entry after the given time, no matter if it was accessed or not.
-If you use both, the entry will expire when the first of the two times expire.
+* `SlidingExpiration` will reset the expiration time every time an entry is used before it expires
+* `AbsoluteExpirationRelativeToNow` will expire the entry after the given time, no matter how many times it's been used
+* If you use both, the entry will expire when the first of the two times expire

+_If parents used `SlidingExpiration`, kids would never stop watching TV or using smartphones!_

-Don't forget to include a size for each cache entry, if you used `SizeLimit` when registering the cache into the dependency container.
-When this limit is reached, no more values will be stored until some entries are expired.
+Don't forget to include a size for each cache entry, if you use `SizeLimit` when registering the cache into the dependency container.
+This `Size` tells how many "places" from `SizeLimit` an entry takes.
+When this limit is reached, the cache won't store any more entries until some of them expire.
 For more details, see [Use SetSize, Size, and SizeLimit to limit cache size](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/memory?view=aspnetcore-3.1#use-setsize-size-and-sizelimit-to-limit-cache-size).

 ```csharp
 public static class MemoryCacheExtensions